davidguri/EK-Student/README.md

 The last tab is the **News tab**, which is divided into three sub-sections:

--   The Submit Project card gives you the option to submit one of the projects you have done that might be extra-curricular that you would like the other students to view and give feedback on.
 -   The Today in News section gives you all the news published or relevant to the day you are viewing it.
 -   At the bottom of the News tab, there is an Older News section, where you can view older news (pretty self-explanatory)